IsabelleStriewski/IsabelleStriewski/README.md

 **GOAL**
 **Internship**
-Looking for an internship in App Development or Security starting 09.09.2026.
+Looking for an internship in Software Development or Security starting 09.09.2026.

 ---